Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 Oita Trinita have a worse expected goals per game and are also third from bottom in expected goals against per game (as of Matchday 22 \|
 July 11).
-With a horrid start to the season (3 GF \| 9 GA in 10 games), Japan and Gamba legend Tsuneyasu Miyamoto’s managerial tenure ended in May under huge clouds of uncertainty.
-Although some of the blame can be attributed to him, he was also not helped by a COVID breakout in the squad after the Matchday 2 significantly disrupting their season.
+With a horrid start to the season (3 GF \| 9 GA in 10 games), Japan and Gamba legend **Tsuneyasu Miyamoto**’s managerial tenure ended in May under huge clouds of uncertainty.
+Although some of the blame can be attributed to him, he was also not helped by a COVID breakout in the squad after Matchday 2 significantly disrupted their season.

 Caretaker **Masanobu Matsunami** hasn’t made too much progress either as the Osaka side still languish in the relegation spots and have just